Pritam: 2004–2009: Dhoom, Life in a Metro and Love Aaj Kal

-His Sufi songs for the 2010 movie Once Upon A Time in Mumbaai were immensely popular with the masses and songs like "Pee loon" and "Tum Jo Aaye" were declared chartbusters.
+His Sufi songs for the 2010 film Once Upon A Time in Mumbaai were popular with the masses and songs like "Pee Loon" and "Tum Jo Aaye" were declared chartbusters, earning him his eighth nomination for the Filmfare Award for Best Music Director.
 He teamed up again with Mahesh Bhatt and Vishesh Films for music of Crook of which the song "Mere Bina" got instant recognition with public.
 His foot-tapping numbers for Rohit Shetty's Golmaal 3 were also equally successful.
 In 2011, he got to work for Salman Khan's Ready and Bodyguard.
 He recreated the famous 1971 song, "Dum Maro Dum" for Ramesh Sippy's 2011 movie of the same name.
 He then composed for the romance Mausam which had a strong influence of Punjabi.
 The songs were phenomenal hits in Northern India with "Rabba Main To Mar Gaya Oye" being a rage among people.

-In 2012, he composed several successful songs for films like Players, Agent Vinod, Jannat 2 and Vidhu Vinod Chopra’s Ferrari Ki Sawaari, where he worked with Rajkumar Hirani.
-Later that year, he scored music for Barfi! which won him two Filmfare Awards.
+In 2012, he composed several successful songs for films like Players, Agent Vinod, Jannat 2 and Vidhu Vinod Chopra's Ferrari Ki Sawaari, where he worked with Rajkumar Hirani.
+Later that year, he scored the music for Barfi! which won him two awards, including his first Filmfare Award for Best Music Director.
 Barfi is considered to be one of the most critically acclaimed soundtrack album of his career.
+He also reunited with Imtiaz Ali for the romantic comedy-drama Cocktail, which earned highly positive reviews, in addition to his tenth nomination for the Filmfare Award for Best Music Director.

-By 2013, his list included Race 2, Murder 3, Yeh Jawaani Hai Deewani, Dhoom 3 and Once Upon ay Time in Mumbai Dobaara which was his 100th movie as a Music Director in Bollywood.
+In 2013, he composed music for films such as Race 2, Murder 3, Yeh Jawaani Hai Deewani, Dhoom 3 and Once Upon ay Time in Mumbai Dobaara which was his 100th film as a Music Director in Bollywood.
+Yeh Jawaani Hai Deewani in particular proved to be a milestone in Pritam's career, earning him widespread critical acclaim and accolades, and proved to be the highest selling Indian music album of the year.
+It also earned him his eleventh nomination for the Filmfare Award for Best Music Director.

 He started 2014 with compositions for Yaariyan, Shaadi Ke Side Effects & Holiday: A Soldier Is Never Off Duty.
 He then took a break in 2014.
+He received his twelfth nomination for the Filmfare Award for Best Music Director for Yaariyan.